ndsev/zserio/doc/ZserioLanguageOverview.md

 ### Implicit Length Arrays

 An array type may have an implicit length indicated by an `implicit` keyword and an empty pair of brackets.
-In this case, the decoder will continue matching instances of the element type until the end of the stream is reached.
 Implicit arrays must be at the end of the BLOB.
 It might also be the complete BLOB.

+For encoding details see [encoding guide](ZserioEncodingGuide.md#implicit-array-types).

 **Example**
 ```